okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### Clock skew for access and ID tokens

-A 30 second clock skew is now allowed for access and ID tokens to validate that a token was created before the current time. <!--OKTA-538956 -->
+A 30-second clock skew is now allowed for access and ID tokens to validate that a token was created before the current time. <!--OKTA-538956 -->

 #### Content Security Policy update